Plane crashes into homes in New Jersey neighbourhood

 The Federal Aviation Administration says a Cessna 414 crashed into a home in Colonia at 11am.

-The Colonia Fire Department reports two houses are on fire in the tree-lined street.
+The Colonia Fire Department reports three houses are on fire in the tree-lined street.

-Dramatic vision posted by Michael Yolone on social media shows one house ablaze as firefighters fight to control it.
+Dramatic vision posted by Michael Yolone on social media shows a house ablaze as up to 200 firefighters from nine different fire houses fought to control it.

+"Right now, we don't believe any civilians on the ground were impacted by the crash."

+The flight had left Leesburg, Virginia, with only the pilot aboard, authorities said.
+It had been headed to Linden Airport, about 7kms from the crash site.

-The wreckage remained in the basement of one of the homes, he said.
+The wreckage remained in the basement of one of the homes, the mayor said.
+The pilot's conditon is not known.

-The mayor said the FAA reported the pilot was only person on board during the crash.
+Neighbour Steven Smith told CBS News he "heard a plane really, really low".

+"Linden Airport isn't that far away so I knew that it was abnormally low," he said.

 More to come.